readthedocs/readthedocs.org/docs/user/custom-domains.rst

 How custom domains work
 -----------------------

-To use a custom domain, two actions are all that are needed from you: 1) enter the domain in your Read the Docs project's :guilabel:`Admin` and 2) update your DNS provider with a new DNS entry.
+To use a custom domain, two actions are needed from you:

+#.
+Enter the domain in your Read the Docs project's :guilabel:`Admin
+#.
+Update your DNS provider with a new DNS entry.
 The name and value of the DNS entry is found in Read the Docs' :guilabel:`Admin`.

 Once the new DNS record has propagated,
 Read the Docs automatically issues an SSL certificate through Cloudflare and starts serving your documentation.